EOCOnline/ArcTree/README.md

 ## Debugging

+- To view potential errors & warnings, open your browser's developers tools (`F12` by convention) and then open it's 'console window'.
 - By default, the `arcTree.js` file has `let verbose = 0;` at the top.
-Change this to `1` or '2' if you wish to track output and see errors, warnings & verbose information.
-These can be viewed by opening any browser's developers tools (`F12` by convention) and then open it's 'console window'.
+Change this to `1`, `2`, or `3` to get progressively more verbose debugging information in the console window.

 ## License & Copyright